 Dr. Chana at Ortho 101 explains that one of the biggest gains from straightening your teeth is reducing the risk of orthodontic decay.
 Imagine trying to sweep around boxes that are not all on the same line – some dust just won’t be touched while other dust will actually get pushed further into the mix.
 Crooked teeth work the same way – super hard to brush and floss around, thus food remnants and debris gets left untouched or pushed further between teeth.
 The difficulty in keeping crowded and crooked teeth clean creates increased plaque formation and bacterial action.
 When oral bacteria in plaque feed off food debris, acids are released irritating gum tissue and eroding orthodontic enamel.
 Over time, this weakening of orthodontic enamel results in decay, which impacts the health of individual teeth and the mouth as a whole.

 Straight Teeth and Gum Disease

-As if indigestion and dental decay weren’t bad enough, crooked teeth may lead to increased risk of gum disease.
-Just like dental decay can easily start between overlapping teeth that constantly trap food, gum disease is a common complaint of patients who live with crooked teeth.
-The same bacterium that causes dental decay also irritates oral tissues causing gums to swell and bleed at the slightest touch.
+As if indigestion and orthodontic decay weren’t bad enough, crooked teeth may lead to increased risk of gum disease.
+Just like orthodontic decay can easily start between overlapping teeth that constantly trap food, gum disease is a common complaint of patients who live with crooked teeth.
+The same bacterium that causes orthodontic decay also irritates oral tissues causing gums to swell and bleed at the slightest touch.
 When teeth are straightened with orthodontic treatment, the health of gum tissue improves due to the increased ability to effectively clean teeth and gums.